xan1242/ehppack/README.md

 - Run `install.bat` as Administrator once (or run `install.ps1` directly with the `Bypass` ExecutionPolicy)

 In case you have UAC virtualization enabled, you may run into issues.
-Please run `install-noreg.bat` in that case instead and import the `ehppack_context.reg` key manually.
+Please run `install-noreg.bat` in that case instead and import the `ehppack_context.reg` key manually (usually by double clicking on it).